New Jersey Motion Picture and Television Commission: Film Ready Program

 In 2023, New Jersey launched its Film Ready Program, encouraging more municipalities to become "film ready."
 The program, overseen by the commission, is a five-step certification and marketing initiative that prepares towns to handle film and TV production more efficiently and safely as designated film-ready communities.
 The program aims to attract more production companies to the state, as filmmaking is said to have contributed significantly to the local economy in New Jersey, bringing in over $650 million in 2022 alone.
 By becoming a "film-ready"-certified community by the state, municipalities make it more likely to obtain increased local spend by visiting productions.
 The towns additionally are said to gain publicity for tourism and local businesses by appearing in movies and television shows.

 Local film offices

 In 2023, two South Jersey counties, Gloucester and Camden, founded the South Jersey Film Office Cooperative to work with the commission to facilitate filming and the resultant economic activity in the area.
 The Union County film board in North Jersey also facilitates local filming, and other counties and the city of Newark have similar offices.

-Film Ready Communities

-As of August 2025, New Jersey has 43 "Film Ready Communities", which are all the municipalities and counties that have completed Film Ready New Jersey Program.
-The first batch of communities was announced on March 12, 2024, consisting of 14 municipalities and 4 counties.
-On August 1, 2025, the second batch of communities was announced, consisting of 19 municipalities and 4 counties.